-References to "\$" or "US\$" are to United States dollars, references to "C\$" are to Canadian dollars, references to "EUR" are to Euro and references to "CFA" or "XOF" are to Communauté Financière Africaine francs.
+References to "\$" or "US\$" are to United States dollars, references to "C\$" are to Canadian dollars, references to "EUR" are to Euro and references to "CFA" are to West African Communauté Financière Africaine francs.

 2. BASIS OF PRESENTATION

 (a) STATEMENT OF COMPLIANCE